Toronto Transit Commission fares: Presto ticket

 A Presto ticket is a limited-use, reinforced paper ticket with an embedded electronic chip.
-Like the Presto card, users must tap the Presto ticket on a Presto reader when entering a TTC bus, streetcar or subway station.
+Like the Presto card, users must tap the Presto ticket when entering a TTC bus, streetcar or subway station.
 Unlike the Presto card, they do not support concessionary fares; it is valid only for TTC services.
 Unused Presto tickets expire 90 days from the day of purchase, except for tickets purchased in bulk by non-profit organizations for free distribution to their clients, which are valid for five years from purchase.
 It is still possible to exchange an expired ticket, if unused, for a valid one up to one year past the printed expiration date.

 Presto tickets are accepted at all TTC subway stations, including those outside city limits.
-However, on surface routes, Presto tickets can only be used within the City of Toronto's limits (including both sides of Steeles Avenue itself) and at Toronto Pearson International Airport and Renforth station in Mississauga.
+However, on surface routes, Presto tickets can only be used within the City of Toronto's limits (including both sides of Steeles Avenue itself) and at Toronto Pearson International Airport, Viscount station and Renforth station in Mississauga.
 On TTC-operated bus routes that travel into Mississauga (west of Pearson Airport) or York Region (north of Steeles Avenue), where an additional MiWay or York Region Transit (YRT) fare, respectively, is required, they cannot be used.

 There are three types of Presto ticket: 1-ride, 2-ride and day pass.
 Like Presto cards, there is a two-hour transfer window available for 1- and 2-ride Presto tickets.
 The TTC Presto day pass expires at 2:59 a.m. on the calendar day following the ticket's first use.